ivaniaruni/ivaniaruni/README.md

 # 👋 Hi there!
 I'm Iván Iarunichev

-I'm currently studying **Web Development Internship** in Asturias, Spain, where I've been living for the past 7 years.
-Originally from Russia, I bring a multicultural perspective to everything I do — including code.

-I'm passionate about **web development** and building clean, user-friendly digital experiences.
-My journey started with HTML, CSS, and JavaScript, and now I'm diving deeper into **Java, SQL, XML, and RSS** as part of my technical training.
+I'm a passionate and adaptable software developer currently pursuing a dual internship as part of my Advanced Vocational Training in Multiplatform Application Development (Asturias, Spain).
+Originally from Russia and based in Oviedo, I bring a multicultural perspective and a strong drive for continuous learning to every project.

+With hands-on experience in web and software development, I have built projects using HTML, CSS, JavaScript, Java, SQL, Spring, and Angular.
+My training also covers modern tools like Kotlin, Figma, and Git, as well as industry platforms such as Grafana, Odoo, Jenkins, and Dolibarr.

+I believe in clean code, practical solutions, and collaborative teamwork.
+My goal is to create efficient digital experiences—always seeking to expand my expertise and contribute to impactful projects.

 ## 🔧 Tech Stack
 ![HTML](https://img.shields.io/badge/HTML-E34F26?style=flat&logo=html5&logoColor=white)